yliu-hashed/shimmers-hdl/Sources/Shimmers/Documentation.docc/Extensions/Hardware Function Macro.md

 ## Overview

 This macro makes a global function usable in Shimmers.
-It creates an Shimmers generator in the image of the decorated global function.
+It creates a Shimmers generator in the image of the decorated global function.

 > Important:
 This macro can only be used on global functions.